benbowes/react-responsive-select-next/src/docs/api.md

             <br />

             <p>
-              Handy for those situations where you need to change something potentially outside of your control, e.g. setting a class on{' '}
-              {'<body/>'} when the options panel opens to inhibit body scrolling.
+              Handy for those situations where you need to change something potentially outside of your control, e.g. setting a class on {'<body/>'} when the options panel opens to inhibit body scrolling.
             </p>
           </td>
         </tr>